gmlewis/flutter-stylizer/README.md

 Flutter Stylizer organizes the class(es) within a `*.dart` file in the following manner (with a blank line separating these parts):

-* The main constructor is listed first, if it exists.
+* The main (possibly factory) constructor is listed first, if it exists.
 * Any named constructors are listed next, in sorted order.
 * Any static (class) variables are listed next, in sorted order.
 * Any instance variables are listed next, in sorted order.